 - Protection of employees

 - Establishes safe work performance standards

 - Standardizes operations based on acceptable safe work practices and Personal Protective Equipment (PPE)

 - Provides training documentation regarding a worker's knowledge of the job requirements

 For more information about conducting a Job Safety or Hazard Analysis, contact Environmental Health and Safety at (828) 251-6038.

-Fill out the Job Safety/Hazard Analysis form.
+Check out the Job Safety/Hazard Analysis Flow Chart.

 Job Safety/Hazard Analysis Library